-Texas lawmakers understand the risks domestic and family violence can pose to the victims, including the children who may witness it.
-Under the state’s family violence laws, they allow courts to issue protective orders for victims of domestic abuse or dating violence and mandate harsher penalties for those found guilty of family violence.
+Texas lawmakers understand the risks that domestic and family violence situations can pose upon victims, including the children who witness or experience it.
+The laws under TX Penal Code Ch 71.004 – Family Violence allow courts to issue protective orders for domestic abuse or dating violence victims and mandate harsher penalties for those found guilty of these offenses.

-- Action intended to result in physical harm or bodily injury.
+- Actions intended to result in physical harm or bodily injury

 - The parent of a child victim